Spinal subdural hematoma

 - different history and clinical picture, including fever

-- local extension or haematogenous spread, or iatrogenic
+- local extension or hematogenous spread, or iatrogenic

 - behaves differently on MRI